 Follow the recommendations by the doctor for exercises that help to strengthen and stretch the back.
 Lose any excess weight and take nutrition seriously.

 Add whole, natural foods to your diet to heal the body.
 Certain foods can help to control inflammation and reduce pain.
 Blueberries, salmon, and chili peppers are just some of the options available.

 4. Research Therapeutic Solutions

 Follow through with the recommendations for therapy and other treatments ordered by the workers’ compensation doctor, but research other options for pain relief and healing as well.
 Yoga, massage, or acupuncture could offer a drug-free pain solution.
 Discuss the methods with the doctor to make certain any new physical activity will not worsen the injury.

-Workers' compensation may cover treatments like massage and acupuncture if the worker's compensation physician refers the patient to these specialists.
-The medical insurance held by the patient may cover the expense if workers' compensation insurance will not.
+Workers’ compensation may cover treatments like massage and acupuncture if the worker’s compensation physician refers the patient to these specialists.
+The medical insurance held by the patient may cover the expenses if workers’ compensation insurance will not.
 It is still important to have approval for the treatment by the doctor to avoid any complications.

 5. Talk to a Lawyer

 Contact a lawyer if any complication arises with a compensation case.
 The problems could include an employer that will not file a claim or a company that fires an employee after an injury.
 Sometimes the insurance company will not cover the therapy necessary for recovery or they want a worker to return to work too soon.

 Get legal advice for any threat of employment loss, refusal to cover the costs of recovery or other failures to meet the needs of the employee as required by law.
 Injured employees have rights, and at Stafford, Neal & Soule, S.C., we do everything we can to protect those rights.
 Contact us immediately for help with your worker’s compensation claim.